josepedro/acidentes_em_rodovias_refatoracao/DESIGN.md

 }
 </code></pre>

+####Line Length
-Avoid having lines longer than 120 characters.
+Avoid lines longer than 120 characters.
+When a statement won't fill in a single line, it may be necessary to break it.

 ####Nomenclature and Declarations
 #####Class, Methods and Functions